maxgoldberg25/GlobeTrotter/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Deployment

+This project is deployed on Vercel.
+Any changes pushed to the main branch will automatically be deployed.

-## MVP Development Plan
+## MVP Development Progress

-1. Set up project structure ✅
+1. ✅ Set up project structure
-2. User authentication
+2. ✅ User authentication UI
-3. Profile management
+3. ✅ Profile management UI
+4. ✅ Interactive Map Integration with Leaflet
-4. Photo upload & geolocation
+5. ✅ Photo upload & geolocation UI
-5. Interactive map integration
+6. ⬜ Backend implementation
-6. Social connectivity
+7. ⬜ Social connectivity
-7. Notifications
+8. ⬜ Notifications
-8. Mobile optimization
+9. ⬜ Mobile optimization

 ## Technologies Used

-- Next.js
+- Next.js (version 13.4.19)
 - TypeScript
 - Tailwind CSS
 - React
+- Leaflet (for interactive maps)
+- Vercel (hosting platform)